 Nasal Saline irrigation and Neti Pots can help Chronic Sinusitis.
-This years Indiana Allergy Season in Indiana is worse than ever.
+Indiana’s allergy seasons can be brutal.
 If you live in Carmel, Westfield, Fishers, Noblesville or Fort Wayne you may also be exposed to high levels of Ozone making things worse.
-This year is proving to be one of the worst on record.
 If you suffer from allergies, the high pollen counts and poor air-quality can play havoc on the sinuses.
 Not doing enough for your chronic sinus condition can then lead to chronic swelling of the nasal mucosa which can then lead to chronic sinusitis symptoms and chronic infections.

 If you want to explore an entirely non-medicated option that may help your chronic sinusitis symptoms, think about using nasal saline.
 It’s easy!
 In addition to allergy medications, the use of sinus rinses can greatly improve sinus symptoms during these periods of high pollen counts.
 Sinus rinsing has several benefits, including directly removing irritating pollen still present on the surface of the nasal mucosa as well as thinning the mucous and helping it to clear the nose more quickly.